Global Net Zero by 2050: what is it and what contribution will EQTEC make?

 Many other countries have since committed to their own goals.
 Achieving challenging Net Zero outcomes in such a short timeframe will require coordinated and consistent support between policy makers, investors and innovative low carbon technologies, so that those innovations can be implemented at scale.

-While there are many encouraging signs in each of these three areas, let’s look at current Net Zero targets around the world, at how EQTEC’s Advanced Gasification Technology can help reach them and further ahead at hopes for the United Nations COP26 event.
+While there are many encouraging signs in each of these three areas, let’s look at current Net Zero targets around the world, at how EQTEC’s Advanced Gasification Technology can help reach them and at the United Nations COP26 event.

 The European Union's Net Zero targets